Wednesday, September 16, 2009

 What bothers me is how they pitch these developments to would-be buyers, touting homes that have no street-facing garage, old-style porches, and plenty of parks nearby.
 From an environmental standpoint, it seems even worse than traditional suburban neighborhoods.
 Because all the garages are in the back of the homes, mini alleyways need to wrap around the backside of the houses.
 This creates more paved surfaces than a regular neighborhood would have, and therefore, gives LESS greenspace.
 The picture below illustrates the enormity of the homes being built in a more "dense" neighborhood, as well as the concrete required to get the Escalade parked safely in the 2-car garage.

 I guess the point I am trying to make about all of this is that better options do exist, and are certainly possible, as far as how we live is concerned.
 I think the sense of community and connection that so many people crave is severely impaired by the infrastructure we already have in place, and is further exacerbated by our sense of entitlement and not wanting to share our space.
-As if the crushing loneliness we experience in life isn't bad enough,
+As if the crushing loneliness we experience in life isn't bad enough, it is so tragic that we live in a society that almost encourages us to be alone.

 Tuesday, August 18, 2009